 Sometimes a model’s friend will decide to tag along on a shoot.
 This was one of those occasions and, as often happens, both girls end up in front of the camera.
 Ellie and Megan and I had such fun on this shoot.
 It’s just great to experience nudity in nature, just as God intended.

-I photograph Strength in Vulnerability and believe in truly shameless body-positive photography.
+I photograph Strength in Vulnerability.
+I believe in truly shameless body-positive photography — that the human body was made by our Creator to be seen and appreciated.
 I began shooting artistic nudes in 2006.
 I love to bring out the soul and strength of my models.
 I call my company Genesis to point us back toward the original innocence and strength of our naturally nude first mother, Eve and a return to our natural humanity.

 When did you know that this was the right path for you?